Neglected tropical diseases: Integration of treatment

 Inclusion of NTDs into initiatives for malaria, HIV/AIDS, and tuberculosis, as well as integration of NTD treatment programs, may have advantages given the strong link between these diseases and NTDs.
 Some neglected tropical diseases share common vectors (sandflies, black flies, and mosquitos).
 Both medicinal and vector control efforts may be combined.

-A four-drug rapid-impact package has been proposed for widespread proliferation.
-Administration may be made more efficient by targeting multiple diseases at once, rather than separating treatment and adding work to community workers.
-This package is estimated to cost US$0.40 per patient.
-When compared to stand-alone treatment, the savings are estimated to be 26–47%.
+A four-drug rapid-impact package has been proposed that targets multiple diseases together.
+This package is estimated to cost US$0.40 per patient, with estimated saving of 26–47% compared to treating the diseases separately.
 While more research must be done in order to understand how NTDs and other diseases interact in both the vector and the human stages, safety assessments have so far produced positive results.

 Many neglected tropical diseases and other prevalent diseases share common vectors, creating another opportunity for treatment and control integration.
-One such example of this is malaria and lymphatic filariasis.
-Both diseases are transmitted by the same or related mosquito vectors.
+One such example of this is malaria and lymphatic filariasis, which are both transmitted by the same or related mosquito vectors.
 Vector control, through the distribution of insecticide-treated nets, reduces human contact with a wide variety of disease vectors.
 Integrated vector control may also alleviate pressure on mass drug administration, especially with respect to rapidly evolving drug resistance.
 Combining vector control and mass drug administration deemphasizes both, making each less susceptible to resistance evolution.

-Integration with WASH programs
+Integration with water, sanitation and hygiene (WASH) programs

 Water, sanitation, and hygiene (WASH) interventions are essential in preventing many NTDs, such as soil-transmitted helminthiasis.
-Mass drug administrations alone will not protect people from re-infection.
+Mass drug administration alone will not protect people from re-infection.
 A more holistic and integrated approach to NTDs and WASH efforts will benefit both sectors along with the communities they are aiming to serve.
-This is especially true in areas that are endemic with more than one NTD.
+This is especially true in areas where more than one NTD is endemic.

-In August 2015, the World Health Organization unveiled a global strategy and action plan to integrate WASH with other public health interventions in order to accelerate the elimination of NTDs.
-The plan aims to intensify control or eliminate certain NTDs in specific regions by 2020 and refers to the NTD "roadmap" milestones from 2012 that include, for example, eradication of dracunculiasis by 2015 and of yaws by 2020, elimination of trachoma and lymphatic filariasis as public health problems by 2020, and intensified control of dengue, schistosomiasis, and soil-transmitted helminthiases.
+In August 2015, the World Health Organization unveiled a global strategy and action plan to integrate WASH with other public health interventions to accelerate the elimination of NTDs.
+The plan aimed to intensify control or eliminate certain NTDs in specific regions by 2020, and referred to the NTD "roadmap" milestones from 2012 that included eradication of dracunculiasis by 2015 and of yaws by 2020, elimination of trachoma and lymphatic filariasis as public health problems by 2020, and intensified control of dengue, schistosomiasis, and soil-transmitted helminthiases.

 Closer collaboration between WASH and NTD programmes can lead to synergies.
-They can be achieved through collaborative planning, delivery, and evaluation of programmes, strengthening and sharing of evidence, and using monitoring tools to improve the equity of health services.
+They can be achieved through collaborative planning, delivery and evaluation of programmes, strengthening and sharing of evidence, and using monitoring tools to improve the equity of health services.

 Reasons why WASH plays an important role in NTD prevention and patient care include: